FridayMarch26th/FridayMarch26th.github.io/_notes/tendrils.md

 ![FSP with a bit of post-processing](/assets/notes/tendrils/tendrils_smooth.jpg)

-Nice and tendril-y.
-It's important to note that, at the moment, we have many overlapping prims that need to be combined and reduced into a single curve network.
+Flowy.
+It's important to note that at the moment we have many overlapping prims that need to be combined and reduced into a single curve network.
 Thankfully, our methods of subdivision have retained the spacial similarity of output points, which makes cleanup straightforward.

 A FuseSOP will combine identically positioned points, while a PolyPathSOP will combine prims that share all points.